logicalclocks/hops-docs/docs/user_guide/hopsworks/dataSetShare.rst

 over the data.
 Essentially that means that data organized in Data Sets can be shared with other projects so that other users of Hopsworks can access and make use of this data in their AI pipelines and programs.

-By default, all members of the project owning the Data Set are allowed only ``read-only`` access to all files and directories of the Data Set.
+By default, all members of the project the Data Set was created in, are allowed only ``read-only`` access to all files and directories of the Data Set.
 There are two more access levels that give higher privileges to members that can access this Data Set.
 All access-levels are:

 - **Everyone can read**: gives read only access to all members of the project the Data Set is shared with.